sdispater/orator/docs/orm.rst

 Providing a custom timestamp format
 -----------------------------------

-If you whish to customize the format of your timestamps (the default is the ISO Format) that will be returned when using the ``to_dict`` or the ``to_json`` methods, you can override the ``get_date_format`` method:
+If you whish to customize the format of your timestamps (the default is the ISO Format) that will be returned when using the ``serialize`` or the ``to_json`` methods, you can override the ``get_date_format`` method:

 .. code-block:: python